 How It Works

 The drum’s teeth, which are made of carbide, easily cut through hardpan and smash clumps.
 Clumps are crushed into tiny pieces, and pebbles and other debris are windrowed to the edge of the worksite.
 A rubber flap above the drum keeps large materials from passing over the gap while allowing fine particles to go through for a smooth finish.
 To perform in forward or reverse, the drum rotates either way.
 Standard end blades are included to assist in the moving and filling of large quantities of material.
 To allow for even distribution of materials, remove the end wings.
-You can find a Bobcat soil conditioner for sale online and find the one that matches your needs.
+You can find a Bobcat soil conditioner for sale online and find the best skid steer soil conditioner that matches your needs.
 On larger versions, an oscillating booster is included.
 Oscillation keeps the drum level with the ground and helps to minimize unevenness in the surface after fewer passes.
 The combination of the oscillating bolster, hydraulic depth, angle controls, and swale cutting make it simple to create drainage channels as well as shape the land.
 Another standard feature on bigger versions is the ability to secure or allow the drum to float.
-The Bobcat soil conditioner operates similarly to a box blade in the locked position, leveling the surface.
+The best soil conditioner operates similarly to a box blade in the locked position, leveling the surface.
 The drum may float over the ground in the float position, grooming soil without leveling molded land.
 Other than the usual conditioner, you can also use a dingo soil conditioner for the purpose.

 - Carbide-Tipped Teeth: For optimum ground penetration, simply cut through a hardpan and smash clumps.
 Individual teeth are replaceable for simple replacement.